Strategic Partnerships Officer

 With the understanding that no person will offer every desired skill and characteristic outlined below, compelling candidates will offer much of the following:

-The Water Foundation strongly encourages Black, Indigenous, and People of Color, Lesbian, Gay, Bisexual, Intersex, Trans and Gender non-conforming people; individuals from under-resourced communities; immigrants; differently-abled people; and others with diverse perspectives and experiences to apply.
+The Water Foundation welcomes all applicants and strongly encourages Black, Indigenous, and People of Color, Lesbian, Gay, Bisexual, Intersex, Trans and Gender non-conforming people; individuals from under-resourced communities; immigrants; differently-abled people; and others with diverse perspectives and experiences to apply.

 The Water Foundation offers an excellent benefits package and a competitive salary that is commensurate with experience.
-The starting salary for the position is $105,000 – $120,000 depending on experience.
+The starting salary for the position is $109K to $125K depending on experience.
 The Strategic Partnerships Officer will ideally be based near Sacramento, the San Francisco Bay Area, or Los Angeles; however, remote work for those with easy access to a major airport in the western US will be considered.
 Intermittent travel within the US will be required.
-The Water Foundation follows public health agency guidelines with respect to Covid-19 and requires testing for in-person events.

 To Be Considered

-GoodCitizen has been exclusively retained by Water Foundation to lead this search.
+GoodCitizen has been exclusively retained by the Water Foundation to lead this search.
 For questions, please contact:

 Melissa Merritt